BCNGEEKS/Geekateca/MarkdownGuidelines.md

 ## General Structure

 Use only one h1 to name the whole document, and then several h2 to refer to each section.
-If your markdown page is long enough include a Table of Contents.
+Please add a Table of Contents for easy navigation.

 ## Examples